reifjulian/reifjulian.github.io/_pages/guide.md

 - Never use hard-coded paths like **C:/Users/jreif/Dropbox/my-project**.
 All pathnames should reference a global variable defined either in your Stata profile or in your [master script](https://github.com/reifjulian/my-project/blob/master/analysis/run.do).
 Anyone should be able to run your entire analysis from their computer without having to edit any scripts, with the exception of defining a single global variable in **run.do**.

-- Avoid spaces and capital letters in file and folder names.
+- Avoid using spaces and capital letters in file and folder names.
 Case sensitivity varies across different file systems, and spaces create nuisances when working from the command line or with weblinks.
 (Your files and folders may eventually be made available online!)
+Using lowercase letters and underscores or hyphens can help prevent these problems.

 - Include `set varabbrev off` in your Stata profile.
 This helps you avoid mistakes such as accidently [referencing the wrong variable](https://ifs.org.uk/sites/default/files/output_url_files/stata_gotchasJan2014.pdf).